Remote Competitive-Admissions Program

 Simulation Antibody Test

 Learn about antibody-based detection techniques in a wildly topical lab.
-In this simulated medical test, students use ELISA to anti-SARS CoV-2 antibodies in a patient’s blood sample.
-Students will learn how to administer the test, interpret the results, and identify to defining characteristics of today’s novel coronavirus.
+In this simulated medical test, students use ELISA to identify anti-SARS CoV-2 antibodies in a patient’s blood sample.
+Students will learn how to administer the test, interpret the results, and identify the defining characteristics of today’s novel coronavirus.

 Genetic Disease Research Project

 Which genetic diseases interest you the most?!
 Muscular Dystrophy?
 Progeria?
 Down Syndrome?
-You get to choose your area of interest and complete a deep-dive research project to present to your fellow students during a special ceremony!
-Dr. Lazebnik will guide you through your questions, point you to the most prestigious sources, and provide college-level feedback.
-At the end, you’ll have more than earned your certificate of completion!
-This is what colleges want to see – it will set you apart from the other applicants.
+Choose your area of interest and complete a deep-dive research project to present to your fellow students during a special ceremony!
+Dr. Lazebnik will guide you through your questions, point you to the most solid academic research, and provide college-level feedback.
+At the end, you will have completed research projects and developed your own independent project!
+This is great material for college admissions essays and interviews.
+Showcase your initiative and drive.
+Explore a research career.

 Dr. Maria Lazebnik